The myth of ‘de-energized work’

 The myth of “de-energized work” is an issue primarily for commercial, industrial and residential electrical work in the United States, not utility transmission and distribution.
 Dozens of workers suffer severe or fatal burns every year as a result.

-Unless you’re pulling wire in new construction not connected to the grid and with no temporary power, some portion of virtually every job over 50 volts is energized work.
+Unless you’re pulling wire in new construction not connected to the grid and with no temporary power, some portion of virtually every job involving over 50 volts is energized work.

 The term “de-energized” is widely misunderstood.
 De-energizing itself is energized work, as is confirming the absence of voltage; when the task is done, re-energizing is energized work, as is confirming the presence of voltage.
 Lockout/tagout and “de-energized” are not the same, and NFPA 70E – the National Fire Protection Association’s standard for electrical safety in the workplace – refers to establishing an electrically safe work condition, which also involves more than “de-energizing.”